strangetom/ingredient-parser/docs/source/guide/normalisation.rst

 Fractions represented by Unicode fractions are replaced a textual format (.e.g ½ as 1/2), as defined by the dictionary in this function.
 The next step (``_replace_fake_fractions``) will turn these into decimal numbers.

 We have to handle two cases: where the character before the unicode fraction is a hyphen and where it is not.
-In the latter case, we want to insert a space before the replacement so we don't accidently merge with the character before.
+In the latter case, we want to insert a space before the replacement so we don't accidentally merge with the character before.
 However, if the character before is a hyphen, we don't want to do this because we could end up splitting a range up.

 .. literalinclude:: ../../../ingredient_parser/_constants.py
     :lines: 172-208